calvert/stackevo-docs/draft-trammell-stackevo-newtea-00.md

 # Encapsulations are narrow

-Any encapsulation will take bits that could otherwise be used for productive transport of application payload.
-Here the overhead per stream is generally less important than the impact of MTU.
+A good deal of experience with tunnels has shown that the per-stream overhead of a given encapsulation is generally less important than its impact on MTU.
 For instance, the SPUD prototype as presently defined needs at least 20 additional bytes in the header per packet: 2 each for source and destination UDP port, 2 for UDP length, 2 for UDP checksum, 8 to identify tubes, 1 for control bits for SPUD itself, and 3 for the smallest possible CBOR map containing a single opaque higher layer datagram.
-For 1500-byte Ethernet frames, the marginal cost of SPUD is therefore 1.33%, but it does imply that 1450 byte application datagrams will no longer fit in a single SPUD-over-UDP-over-IPv4-over Ethernet packet.
-In any case, any new encapsulation will necessarily leave fewer bytes available for payload per packet given link layer constraints than a non-encapsulated transport.
+For 1500-byte Ethernet frames, the marginal cost of SPUD before is therefore 1.33% in byte terms, but it does imply that 1450 byte application datagrams will no longer fit in a single SPUD-over-UDP-over-IPv4-over Ethernet packet.

 This fact has two implications for encapsulation design: First, maximum payload size per packet should be communicated up to the higher layer, as an explicit feature of the transport layer's interface.
-Second, link-layer MTU is a fundamental property of each link along a path, so any signaling protocol allowing path elements to communicate to the endpoint should treat MTU as one of the most important properties of the path to explicitly signal.
+Second, link-layer MTU is a fundamental property of each link along a path, so any signaling protocol allowing path elements to communicate to the endpoint should treat MTU as one of the most important properties along the path to explicitly signal.

 # IANA Considerations